Tase Dam: History

 However, despite the forced relocation of local inhabitants due to the urgent need for hydroelectric power generated by the Tase Dam for the war effort, material and labor shortages during World War II delayed the completion of the dam.
-Although work resumed immediately after the end of the war; however, typhoons in 1947 and 1948 created severe damage.
+Although work resumed immediately after the end of the war, typhoons in 1947 and 1948 created severe damage.
 Under the 1950 National Land Planning Act promulgated by the Yoshida administration, work on the Tase Dam came under the aegis of the Kitakami Area Comprehensive Development Plan (KVA), which was modelled after the American Tennessee Valley Authority (TVA).
 Construction on the dam was completed in 1954.

 Iwate Prefectural Road 178 passes over the top of the dam.
 The dam is used for generating electricity, flood prevention, irrigation, and recreation.